 You may prefer storing the individual policy files in a document tree that mimics the configuration of your policy tree.
 Storing the policy files in this way would make it easier to grok the Conjur policy tree by looking at the files, but it would make it more difficult to maintain the files when you have multiple copies of the

 users-app.yml file (for example) that you need to maintain and sync as changes are required.

 Hopefully visualizing your Conjur policy as a tree is helpful and makes it easier to understand how to organize the components of your policies.

 For more information about Conjur policies and how they work, please check out our policy reference in our documentation.

 Please note that the policy examples included in this post use the syntax from Conjur API version 5; earlier versions may use a slightly different syntax.

 I wrote this post to help you understand Conjur policies.
-I really care about whether you found it interesting, accessible, and helpful, so if you have any feedback or suggestions, please let me know by joining our Conjur Slack Channel to comment and tagging me
+I really care about whether you found it interesting, accessible, and helpful, so if you have any feedback or suggestions, please let me know by joining the CyberArk Commons to comment and tagging me